uncleash/cxAsCodeDevlab/content/090-Conclution/_index.md

 With this knowledge you should be ready to move into resources with multiple dependencies, add additional orgs to the build and DEPLOY THE WORLD!

-You can also visit our public [Github Repository](https://github.com/MyPureCloud) for various CX as Code blueprints to begin dabbling in more advanced functions like CX as Code and Archy.
+You can also visit our public [Github Blueprint Repository](https://github.com/GenesysCloudBlueprints) for various CX as Code blueprints to begin dabbling in more advanced functions like CX as Code and Archy.

 {{% children showhidden="false" %}}